FaserF/hassio-addons/solumati/DOCS.md

 ## 📂 Folder Usage

 - `/config`: Home Assistant configuration directory.
-- `/share`: Mapped for sharing files between the platform and other add-ons or the host.
+- `/share`: Mapped for sharing files between the platform and other apps or the host.
 - `/data`: Used for persistent storage of the Solumati application data, including the local database and settings.

 ## Support